SteeltoeOSS/Documentation/docs/messaging/amqp.md

 Many operations with the RabbitMQ Java client can throw checked exceptions.
 For example, there are a lot of cases where `IOException` instances may be thrown.
-The `RabbitTemplate`, `SimpleMessageListenerContainer`, and other Steeltoe AMQP components catch those exceptions and convert them into one of the exceptions within `AmqpException` hierarchy.
+The `RabbitTemplate`, `SimpleMessageListenerContainer`, and other Steeltoe RabbitMQ components catch those exceptions and convert them into one of the exceptions within `AmqpException` hierarchy.
 Those are defined in the 'org.springframework.amqp' package, and `AmqpException` is the base of the hierarchy.

 When a listener throws an exception, it is wrapped in a `ListenerExecutionFailedException`.